leanswift/leanswift.github.io/webapps/accounts-receivable/src/pages/ar-user-manual-8.0.0.md

 ## Overview

 This user guide will cover the Accounts Receivable application.
 This webapp takes information and data from multiple places in Infor M3 such as, but not limited to, CRS610, MFS610, ARS200, RMS440, and combines them into one interface.
-This should allow a credit manager to do all of their job functions from one place rather than going into multiple programs and screens in Infor M3 to enter, edit, and obtain information.This version is compatible with Infor M3 13.4 (on-premise) and Infor M3 CloudSuite.
+This should allow a credit manager to do all of their job functions from one place rather than going into multiple programs and screens in Infor M3 to enter, edit, and obtain information.
+This version is compatible with Infor M3 13.4 (on-premise) and Infor M3 CloudSuite (multi-tenant cloud).

 [Go to Top](#table-of-contents)